-SETELECO criteria related to the offers including traffic compression techniques c) Blocking of contents managed by the user
+SETELECO criteria related to the offers including traffic compression techniques

 The new BEREC Guidelines largely restrict the possibility to use image compression techniques such as ABR.
 Related to the operator having declared to use them, the subject is still under survey.